Supporting the Trust

 The John Schofield Trust relies on income from grants, sponsorship and charitable donations.
 Every donation received enables the Trust to help support young journalists.
 We want to expand the mentoring scheme in the future to help more young journalists but to do this we will need more funding.
 If you are able to help, please contact the Trust's Manager Catherine Farmer.

-The Trust is grateful to BBC News, CNN, Sky News, Vodafone and Martin Lewis for funding our mentoring work.
+The Trust is grateful to BBC News, CNN, ITV News, Sky News, Vodafone as well as Martin Lewis and Robin Lustig for funding our mentoring work.
 Sir Harvey McGrath, Chair of Big Society Capital and Chair of Governors of Birbeck College, University of London, has also kindly agreed help fund the Trust.
 Sir Harvey said, “I am very pleased to support this initiative which does so much to widen access to journalism and in the name of a quite remarkable and courageous young man”.

 The Trust is very grateful for the continued support of our friends and colleagues throughout British journalism who support our work.